 The story often ends with the line, “As a result of their unwavering resolve, the husband became an imperial scholar and great honor and satisfaction was brought to the village.”

 Today, guoqiao mixian (过桥米线) is still considered a Yunnan specialty—and it still comes in separate bowls, allowing you to pick your ingredients and add the hot soup yourself.
 In Yunnan, this dish is so popular that there are restaurant chains that specialize exclusively in varieties of guoqiao mixian.
 It can be found anywhere from street-side noodle shops to high-end banquet-style restaurants.

 If you’re heading down to Yunnan, this dish is definitely worth a try.
 Who knows, maybe it’ll be all the inspiration you need to finish that next project, or pass that next exam.

-Or, if you’re feeling adventurous and want to try your hand at making this dish yourself, here’s a recipe worth trying from the Australian Gourmet Traveler.
+Or, if you’re feeling adventurous and want to try your hand at making Crossing the Bridge Noodles yourself, here’s a recipe worth trying from the Australian Gourmet Traveler.

 Interested in traveling to Yunnan and tasting the famous Crossing the Bridge Noodles?